 Our website is currently only in English, but leaflets are available to download in English, Spanish, German, Dutch and French.
 The Overcoming Multiple Sclerosis book is available in English, Bulgarian and German.

-OMS retreats are only available in the UK and Australia currently, and the free book scheme in the UK, Ireland, New Zealand, Australia and the United States.
+The free book scheme in the UK, Ireland, New Zealand and Australia.
 We are working to make these resources more widely accessible.